Using Vertebrates or Cephalopods in Research at FHL

 If you are proscribed to use safety equipment (e.g., surgical gloves, lab coats) make sure that they are readily available from the FHL Stockroom, or bring them with you.
 Any required immunizations (e.g., if the Nurse requires a tetanus shot) should be obtained before your arrival, although there are medical facilities and a Public Health Office in Friday Harbor.

-3. All staff and students who will be handling vertebrates must successfully complete the on-line Animal Care training exam.
+3. All staff and students who will be handling vertebrates or cephalopods must successfully complete the on-line Animal Care training exam.

 Click on “Animal Use Laws and Regulations Training Course (PDF) to review this information.”
 (Only exam chapters 1-13 and 25-27 are required for fish work.)